TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 you need a library like https://github.com/symfony/dotenv/ or https://github.com/vlucas/phpdotenv/ and parse it in your :file:`system/additional.php`

-You can require these libraries through Packagist/Composer or by including the dependency in your project manually (legacy installation).
+You can require these libraries through Packagist/Composer.

 Example for `symfony/dotenv`: